-So, choosing a policy response to climate change seems to demand an aggregative concept of goodness - an axiology.
-Those who study axiology have devoted considerable theoretical attention to population ethics: to the questions of how rankings of aggregate social goodness extend to ranking outcomes in which different people and different numbers of people exist.
+considerable theoretical attention to population ethics: to the questions of how rankings of aggregate social goodness extend to ranking outcomes in which different people and different numbers of people exist.
 Parfit (1984) identified many of the core questions of population ethics, which are widely regarded to remain open.
-A number of candidate resolutions have been offered in the literature, but a formal literature involving impossibility theorems - led by Arrhenius (2000a), (2000b) and subchange, and the loss of population may be a major component of the badness of catastrophe. ...
-So we face a particularly intractable problem of uncertainty, which prevents us from working out what we should do.
-Yet we have to act; climate change will not wait while we sort ourselves out" (Broome (2012a), pg.
-183-185).

-sequent work - has demonstrated that each approach (and all possible approaches) has one or more seemingly counterintuitive implication.
+A number of candidate resolutions have been offered in the literature, but a formal literature involving impossibility theorems-led by Arrhenius (2000a, 2000b) and subsequent work-has demonstrated that each approach (and all possible approaches) has one or more seemingly counterintuitive implication.
 These theorems appear to show that our considered moral beliefs are mutually inconsistent, that is, that necessarily at least one of our considered moral beliefs is false.
 Since consistency is, arguably, a necessary condition for moral justification, it may appear that we are forced to conclude that there is no moral theory which can be justified.
 Moreover, we would then lack the theoretical tools needed to evaluate climate options in which the number of people, the quality of their lives, and their identities will differ.

 In Section 2 we introduce in more detail these paradoxes and the related population axiology literature, with special focus on Parfit's well-known Repugnant Conclusion.
 With this introduction in hand, Section 3 offers the first and simplest of two deflationary responses to the Worry: it may be, given the actual facts of climate change, that all axiologies agree on a particular policy response.
 In this case, there would be a clear dominance conclusion, and the puzzles of population ethics would be practically irrelevant (albeit still theoretically challenging).
-Section 4 offers the second more complex deflationary response: despite the impossibility results from Arrhenius, it is nonetheless possible to prove the possibility of axiologies that satisfy bounded versions of all of the desiderata from the population ethics literature that Arrhenius's proofs marshal.
+Section 4 offers the second more complex deflationary response: despite the impossibility results from Arrhenius, it is nonetheless possible to prove the possibility of axiologies that satisfy bounded versions of all of the desiderata from the population ethics literature that Arrhenius' proofs marshal.
 In this way, an incomplete population axiology that is defined over the practically relevant bounded space can avoid the Repugnant Conclusion and satisfy other relevant bounded versions of the adequacy conditions in population ethics.
 Assuming that we only need to consider the bounded versions of the adequacy conditions when we consider policy issues, and that analogous impossibility theorems cannot be proved in the bounded domain, we can for practical purposes put the impossibility theorems that have haunted population ethics to the side.

 These deflationary responses do not show that theoretical progress towards population axiology should not continue.
 Indeed, as we shall show below, an important consequence of the second deflationary response is that it shows the need of more scrutiny of what the core intuitions behind the adequacy conditions in population ethics really are, and further investigation of axiologies on bounded domains.
-The upshot of this paper is that responding to climate change, and policy analysis more generally, may not need to wait for greater consensus in population ethics on unbounded domains, and that the possibility of deflationary responses to the impossibility theorems deserves further attention.
+The upshot of this chapter is that responding to climate change, and policy analysis more generally, may not need to wait for greater consensus in population ethics on unbounded domains, and that the possibility of deflationary responses to the impossibility theorems deserves further attention.

-3. Population axiology and the Repugnant Conclusion
+2. Population Axiology and the Repugnant Conclusion